Man who tricked wife into leaving Australia jailed for ‘exit trafficking’

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-An Australian husband has been sentenced to four and a half years in jail for leaving her wife stranded in Sudan without a passport.
+An Australian man has been sentenced to four and a half years in jail for leaving her wife stranded in Sudan without a passport.

 Mohamed Ahmed Omer, 52, a Sudanese-born Australian citizen has been found guilty of “exit trafficking” in a first such case in Victoria.